 • Can be complex to set up and administrate

-RingCentral offers an enterprise-grade communication platform for companies that have outgrown the limitations of Skype in terms of its entry-level voice and video capabilities.
+RingCentral offers an enterprise-grade communication platform for companies.
 With its multi-site support and global deployments, RingCentral delivers a comprehensive suite of unified communication solutions built for organizations with distributed offices.

 Beyond a cloud phone system, RingCentral provides complete AI-powered capabilities for its video meetings, messaging, and contact center platform.
-While its monthly per-user fees may be higher than those of apps like Skype, it enables users to handle various tasks such as managing high call volumes, automating SMS campaigns, and creating tasks within chat conversations.
+It enables users to handle tasks such as managing high call volumes, automating SMS campaigns, and creating functions within chat conversations.

-One major drawback of RingCentral is that its extensive offerings can be overwhelming for small teams with basic call needs.
-If you’re looking for a no-frills VoIP solution without the fancy features, give Ooma a try.
+One major drawback of RingCentral is that its extensive offerings can overwhelm small teams with basic call needs.
+Try Ooma if you’re looking for a no-frills VoIP solution without the fancy features.
 This VoIP provider offers up to 50 standard features and is fairly straightforward to use.

 • Collaborative notes: Displays a notepad on the right panel of your video meeting gallery so you can take notes and share them with your team directly in the video interface.